Mike Battaglia

 Mike Battaglia is an American horse racing analyst, race caller and television broadcaster.
 He is most closely associated with Churchill Downs, the Kentucky Derby and as the on-air talent for Keeneland Racecourse with Katie Gensler.

+Career

-Battaglia has worked most of his career at Churchill and Turfway Park.
+Battaglia, a native of Covington, Kentucky, has worked most of his career at Churchill and Turfway Park.
 He has set the morning line odds at Churchill since 1974, and was the race announcer there from 1977 to 1996.
 He left his position as analyst for simulcast racing in 2008.